 (1) Occupancy as a percentage of residential rent is calculated as vacancy (in dollars) divided by gross potential residential rent (in dollars) for the period.
+(2) Total occupancy is impacted by Shorefront, which is undergoing initial lease-up.

 Overall apartment occupancy decreased 140 bps to 96.0% in the fourth quarter of 2020, compared to 97.4% for the fourth quarter of 2019.
 This includes new properties in their initial lease-up.
 Same property occupancy was 96.6%, a 100 bps decline versus Q4-2019.
 St. John's same property occupancy is down 470 bps in Q4-2020, compared to Q4-2019.
 Lower occupancy in the region is due to economic pressure that has been further impacted by COVID-19.
 The region has seen reduced activity in the offshore oil sector as well as declines in other natural resource sectors, on which the Newfoundland economy is heavily reliant.